 The paper bag here helps protect the plant from insects, sunlight, and dust.

 Your rosemary stems and leaves should be dry after two weeks.

 Hint: When completely dry, the herb’s parts (as a whole or semi-whole) should crumble when touched and no longer bend.

 Place your rosemary fresh stems and leaves on a baking sheet, and spread well to avoid overcrowding.

 Switch on the dehydrator and set the temperature at 95 degrees Fahrenheit.
 Then put the herb on the tray and leave to dry for 4-6 hours.
 Regularly check until they become brittle.

 Fill your ice cube trays (halfway) with water, put in the leaves, and freeze.

-Once frozen, transfer the rosemary cubes to a plastic bag and remove to use when needed.
+Once frozen, transfer the rosemary cubes to a plastic bag and remove them to use when needed.

 This should not be anywhere near your oven or any other source of heat.
 And so the cabinets in the coldest part of your kitchen (or in a fruit or cold-storage cellar) are the best.